joshfinnie/joshfinnie.com/src/pages/blog/moving-from-oh-my-zsh-to-starship-and-fish.md

 ## Installing Starship.rs

 Since I am on a Macbook Pro and already set up [homebrew](https://brew.sh/) as my package manager, installing Starship.rs was easy.
-You just need to install Starship.rs through Homebrew.
+You need to install Starship.rs through Homebrew.
 Run the below command and get Fish installed as well!

 ```bash
 $ brew install starship fish
 ```

-With Starship installed, let's modify the terminal a bit.
+With Starship installed, let's update the terminal a bit.
 Create a configuration file for Starship:

 ```bash